5. (9) The institution maintains system backup for data availability.

 Not Observed Insufficient Moderate Use Meets Criterion Completely

-All in-house systems and databases are backed up daily.
+Most School servers are set to "continuous data protection",where data is backed up several times per day.
+A few are backed up once a day.
 Once per week, all backups are written to tape.
 Tapes are then stored at a secure offsite facility.

-User data maintained by service providers (such as PeopleSoft, Desire2Learn, and Blackboard Collaborate) is protected by industry-standard data center practices for high availability, including data backup, data redundancy, and service failover.
+User data maintained by service providers (such as PeopleSoft, Canvas, and Blackboard Collaborate) is protected by industry-standard data center practices for high availability, including data backup, data redundancy, and service failover.

 For in-house systems, data backups are written to tape and retained for 5 years in compliance with University data retention policies.
 Tape backups are stored offsite at a secure, hardened facility.

-Plans are in place to implement a second-level offsite data storage protocol, where separate backups will be stored at a geographically distant facility.
+A second-level offsite data storage protocol, where separate backups are stored at a geographically distant facility is also in place.
 In the event of a catastrophic geological event in the San Francisco Bay Area, the second-level protocol will ensure continuation of user data.

 Backup viability has been verified and several major data recoveries have occurred successfully where data was recovered from backup and placed back into production.